MartyIce/martyice.github.io/about.md

 recent Music:
 ---

+* <a href="https://www.spotify.com/us/discoverweekly/">Spotify Discover Weekly</a> - While not an artist/album, this is worth special mention.
+I'm a big fan of Spotify, and have found tons of new music on there.
+This new feature will compile a playlist each week of music it "thinks" you will like, based on past listening preferences.
+I feel like my new music discovery has gone into overdrive - so much good stuff out there!

+* <a href="http://deertickmusic.com/">Deer Tick - The Black Dirt Sessions</a> - I've heard of these guys in the past, but the little I listened to didn't really grab me.
+This album came up in the Spotify Discover Playlist (song: "Choir of Angels"), and after a few times of it playing in the background, the song grabbed me, and then the whole album grabbed me.
+Great stuff, and hard to classify.
+Maybe "grungy, with some hat tips to 50's and 60's rock"?
+I've started to delve into other albums, and these guys rock.

 * <a href="http://theholdsteady.net/">The Hold Steady</a> - I've been digging these guys, they kind of remind me of Springsteen.
 Mouthfuls of lyrics spit forcefully into the microphone, with steady driving music pushing it along.
 This is one of those bands where I'll start at the top on Spotify, and listen to several albums throughout the course of the day.
 Some highlights - "You Can Make Him Like You" and "One For the Cutters".